flyingmachine/nanoc-blog/content/programming/why-programmers-need-frameworks.md

 frameworks seem superfluous.

 Be that as it may, I'm going to make the case for why the community's dominant view of frameworks needs revision.
 Frameworks are useful.
-They should not all universally eat shit.
 To convince you, I'll start by explaining what a framework is.
 I have yet to read a definition of _framework_ that satisfies me, and I think some of the hate directed at them stems from a lack of clarity about what exactly they are.
 Are they just glorified libraries?
 Do they have to be magical?
 Is there some law decreeing that they have to be more trouble than they're worth?
 All this and more shall be revealed.

 I think the utility of frameworks will become evident by describing